 3.1 Create a ServiceNow User Account For Webhook Authentication

-The PagerDuty integration also requires a ServiceNow user account to operate under.
-The ServiceNow user account allows PagerDuty to sync actions back to ServiceNow via webhooks.
-This design serves as a security feature, and allows you to control the integration’s permissions and roles within ServiceNow.
+The PagerDuty integration also requires a ServiceNow user account, which allows PagerDuty to sync actions back to ServiceNow via webhooks.
+This is a security feature, and allows you to control the integration’s permissions and roles within ServiceNow.

 Log in to your ServiceNow instance.
 In the application navigator, search OrganizationUsers and click New to create a new user account for PagerDuty application use.